fingerprintjs/fingerprintjs-pro-angular/README.md

 export class AppModule { }
 ```

-2. Add to your component `FingerprintjsProAngularService` provided from DI.
-Use it method `getVisitorData()` to identify visitor.
+2. Inject service `FingerprintjsProAngularService` in your component's constructor.
+Now you can identify visitor using `getVisitorData()` method from the service.

 ```typescript
 import { Component, OnInit } from '@angular/core';